Cell EXPLORERS ATU GALWAY CITY

-In 2021, the ATU Galway city facilitated 2 Fantastic DNA in a Box sessions with 2 schools in association with 2021 Science Week.
-This gave an amazing 58 children the opportunity to extract DNA from bananas and to gain a glimpse into the life of a molecular biologist.
+In 2022, the ATU Galway city team facilitated 6 Fantastic DNA in a Box sessions in 6 schools.
+This gave an amazing 170 children the opportunity to extract DNA from bananas and to gain a glimpse into the life of a molecular biologist.

 When was the first ATU Galway city team visit?